manavortex/FurnitureCatalogue/data/Readme.md

 If you didn't make any mistakes, the new version entry should show up in the dropdown menus now.
 If it doesn't, check for spelling mistakes.
 If all menu entries are gone, you forgot a comma.
+## 2. Put everything from Custom.lua in the right files.

+### Items
+1. Create a new lua file in the `data\` folder and give it a name that makes sense (after the AddOn).
+Please don't use spaces!
+2. Open FurnitureCatalogue.txt and add an entry somewhere above `data\$(APIVersion).lua` so that it is loaded.

+This file will hold the item database.

 # Troubleshooting
 If you are running into any problems with FurC data, the answer is going to be "you're missing a comma" in 95% of all cases.
 ## The UI is showing, but all data is gone!